tahasaifeee/openclaw_AutoInstall_Dockerized/README.md

 > One-shot interactive Bash script that installs and configures [OpenClaw](https://github.com/openclaw/openclaw) on any Linux server — your own VPS, home lab, or private VPN — without Hostinger's hPanel.

+If this saved you time, consider giving it a ⭐ on [GitHub](https://github.com/tahasaifeee/openclaw_AutoInstall_Dockerized)!

 ---

 ## What It Does